brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 02.md

 | Integrity/Security   | Data collectors must take reasonable steps to assure that information collected from consumers is accurate and secure from unauthorized use.                                           |
 | Enforcement/Redress  | The use of a reliable mechanism to impose sanctions for noncompliance with these fair information practices.                                                                           |

+### Summary
++ There is a global trend towards legislative protection of individuals' information privacy.
++ It is important that organizations have policies and guidenlines that enable staff to follow legal requirements.

 ## 3.3 Online Data in an Ethical Context
++ Ownership of data
++ The rights to be forgotten
++ Identity
++ Freedom of sppech online

 ## 3.4 Risks of Unethical Data Handling Practices
++ Data can be misused by
+  - judicious data selection
+  - manipulation of scale
+  - omission of some data points

 ### 3.4.1 Timing
++ Omission or inclusion of centain data points in a report or activity based on timing

 ### 3.4.2 Misleading Visualizations
++ Charts and graphs can be used to present data in a misleading manner.
+  - changing scale for example

 ### 3.4.3 Unclear Definitions or Invalid Comparisions
++ The ethnic thing to do, in presenting information, is to provide context that informs its meaning.

 ### 3.4.4 Bias
++ Data collection for pre-defined result
++ Biases use of data collected
+  - some data may be discarded if it does not confirm a pre-determined approach
++ Hunch and search
++ Biased sampling methodology
++ Context and culture

 ### 3.4.5 Transforming and Integrating Data
++ Data integration presents ethical challenge because data is changed as it moves from system to system. which may present risks:
+  - Limited knowledge of data's origin and lineage
+  - Data of poor quality
+  - Unreliable metadata
+  - No documentatoin of data remediation history

 ### 3.4.6 Obfuscation/Redaction of Data